Drake81/github-social-graph/Readme.md

+#github-social-graph

-# Just a little play around with perl and graphviz.
+Just a little play around with perl and graphviz.

-Did not render big graphs at moment...
+Did not render big graphs at the moment...